django-ftl/fluent-compiler/docs/escaping.rst

 Escaping and markup
 -------------------

-In some cases it is common to to have other kinds of markup mixed in to translatable text, especially for things like HTML/web outputs.
+In some cases it is common to have other kinds of markup mixed in with translatable text, especially for things like HTML/web outputs.
 Handling these requires extra functionality to ensure that everything is escaped properly, especially external arguments that are passed in.